hostmobility/documentation/docs/interfaces/mx4/digital_io.md

     - C61
 ---
 ## Overview
-Diffrent platform support diffrent amount of this list check the technical documentation to find the supported IOs.
+Different platform support different parts of this list.
+Please consult the technical specification to find the supported IOs.

-### List of IO
+### List of IOs
 - digital-out-1-source
 - digital-out-2-source
 - digital-out-3-source